Tom Horne: Arizona v. United States

-Within a few weeks of becoming A.G., his office had filed an appearance in Arizona v.
+Within a few weeks of Horne becoming attorney general, his office filed an appearance in Arizona v.
 United States, defending the governor and the state against the Obama administration's federal court challenge to S.B.
 1070.
 The previous A.G., Terry Goddard, had withdrawn from the case, acceding to the demands of Governor Jan Brewer.

 Consumer and antitrust litigation

-Shortly after winning the 2010 election, Horne announced an intent to pursuing violations of the Arizona Consumer Fraud Act and other consumer protections violation.
+Shortly after winning the 2010 election, Horne announced his intent to pursue violations of the Arizona Consumer Fraud Act and other consumer protections violations.
 This led to a string of sting operations against auto repair businesses in the Valley.

-Along with state attorney generals in many other states, Horne's office represented Arizona in multi-state settlements with the nation's five largest mortgage servicers (Arizona's share was $1.6 billion of a $25 billion nationwide deal involving 49 AGs); with Sirius XM (Arizona's share was $230,000 of the $3.8 million settlement), and with Pfizer Inc. (over allegations of unlawful promotion of Rapamune; Arizona's share was $721,169 out of the nationwide $35 million settlement).
+Along with state attorney generals in many other states, Horne's office represented Arizona in multi-state settlements with the nation's five largest mortgage servicers (Arizona's share was $1.6 billion of a $25 billion nationwide deal involving 49 AGs); with SiriusXM (Arizona's share was $230,000 of the $3.8 million settlement), and with Pfizer Inc. (over allegations of unlawful promotion of Rapamune; Arizona's share was $721,169 out of the nationwide $35 million settlement).

-Along with Attorneys General of the other 49 States and the District of Columbia, the Federal Trade Commission (FTC), and the Federal Communications Commission, Tom Horne reached a $105 million settlement with AT&T Mobility LLC (“AT&T”), resolving allegations that AT&T engaged in “mobile cramming.”
+Along with attorneys general of the other 49 states and the District of Columbia, the Federal Trade Commission (FTC), and the Federal Communications Commission, Horne reached a $105 million settlement with AT&T Mobility LLC ("AT&T"), resolving allegations that AT&T engaged in "mobile cramming."
 Arizona received $325,770, and it is estimated that roughly 482,000 accounts in Arizona were eligible for refunds.

-Sex Trafficking
+Sex trafficking

-In 2013, Horne requested additional funds to combat sex trafficking, saying the funding was especially crucial in Arizona prepared to host the Super Bowl in 2015.
-He said the influx of men for events like that tends to increase underage sex trafficking.
+In 2013, Horne requested additional funds to combat sex trafficking, saying the funding was especially crucial as Arizona prepared to host the Super Bowl in 2015.
+He said the influx of men at events like that tends to increase underage sex trafficking.

 Arizona v.
 Inter Tribal Council case

 In a 2012 United States Supreme Court case, Arizona v.
 Inter Tribal Council of Arizona, Inc., Horne argued that Arizona's voter registration requirements were not preempted by the National Voter Registration Act of 1993.
 The Court ruled in favor of the Native American tribes, and against Horne and Arizona, by a 7–2 vote.
 The decision stated: "Arizona is correct that the Elections Clause empowers Congress to regulate how federal elections are held, but not who may vote in them.
 The latter is the province of the states."
-However, because Horne's predecessor as Attorney General had not appealed an adverse decision by the commission, the case was sent back for a new petition to the commission to be appealed.
-It was consolidated with a 10th circuit case, which ruled adversely, and the Supreme Court chose not to review a second time.
+However, because Horne's predecessor as attorney general had not appealed an adverse decision by the commission, the case was sent back for a new petition to the commission to be appealed.
+It was consolidated with a 10th Circuit case, which ruled adversely, and the Supreme Court chose not to review a second time.
 The Court also held that Arizona may petition to have more requirements added to the federal standard.